ianderrington/genai/docs/Understanding/data/preparation/augmentation.md

     <img width="556" alt="image" src="https://github.com/ianderrington/genai/assets/76016868/343f2dfa-0ab6-47f0-b695-a5ddefe838c4">

-??? code "[Reformatted Alignment](https://github.com/GAIR-NLP/ReAlign) demonstrates that reformatting responses of instruction data with to pre-established criteria and collated evidence improves alignment, factuality, and readability." realign-reformatted-alignment
+??? abstract "[Reformatted Alignment](https://github.com/GAIR-NLP/ReAlign) demonstrates that reformatting responses of instruction data with to pre-established criteria and collated evidence improves alignment, factuality, and readability." realign-reformatted-alignment

     **Develpoments** By reformatting instruction data in a consistent manner, and connecting it with a Google Search API, the results are able to generate higher quality data that is ReAligned' resulting in improvements over several models, judged both by GPT-4 and people.